JillianTo/SingleNVIDIAGPUPassthrough/README.md

 14. Download the VBIOS for your GPU and edit in a hex editor TechPowerUp has a bunch of VBIOSes
   Search for "VIDEO" and then to the left of that, find 55 AA.
 Delete everything before that.
-16. Move your edited VBIOS to /usr/share/vgabios
+15. Move your edited VBIOS to /usr/share/vgabios
   If the vgabios folder doesn't exist, create it.
 Do sudo chown *YOUR USERNAME*:*YOUR USERNAME* *YOUR VBIOS*.rom and sudo chmod 755 *YOUR VBIOS*.rom
-17. Do sudo virsh edit *YOUR VM NAME* and add the rom file
+16. Do sudo virsh edit *YOUR VM NAME* and add the rom file
   TODO: add steps for this
-18. Do sudo ./start.sh and it should work
+17. Do sudo ./start.sh and it should work
+  You'll probably want to restart your display-manager but who needs desktops anyway?